Millikan Way station

-Millikan Way is a light rail station on the MAX Blue Line in Beaverton, Oregon.
+Millikan Way is a light rail station on the MAX Blue and Red lines in Beaverton, Oregon.
 It is the 8th stop westbound on the Westside MAX.

 The station is located in the southern central part of the Tektronix Howard Vollum Campus.
 Other nearby business parks offer shuttle service to this station.
 One bus line serves this station and provides service to Washington Square Transit Center and Sunset Transit Center.

 Bus line connections

 This station is served by the following bus line: